 Data Quality is one of the areas I have been neglecting in my home automation system so far.
 As a result, I seem to be capturing some ‘garbage’ data along with the good quality data.
-Bad data can affect downstream logic, resulting in hard to predict behavior of the system.
-It is of course hard/costly to maintain very high quality of data, there is an balance point that I am aiming for:
+Bad data can affect downstream logic, resulting in hard to predict the behavior of the system.
+It is, of course, hard/costly to maintain a very high quality of data, there is a balance point that I am aiming for:

 While I am running a small scale home automation system, bad data can (and is) still cause troubles; after all I rely on this data to interact with “things” from the physical and virtual worlds and some of the tasks they perform are of critical importance (hot water boiler controller, alarm system controller, fire alarm system, irrigation system, etc)